EZtheOG/cb-base-example/README.md

 ### Will need to add Sensu client as well along with other collectors.

 This cookbook is tested and is working on Amazon CentOS based architecture.
-Debian is not supported.
-Moving to Deb arch will create such a big headache for no productive reason.

 Attributes